 Petrobras Set for Political Uproar as Board Approves $8.5 Billion Dividend

-(Bloomberg) -- Petrobras announced another blockbuster dividend payment, rewarding shareholders at a moment of growing concern that the bonanza may come to a halt following Luiz Inacio Lula da Silva’s return to power.
+(Bloomberg) -- Petrobras announced another blockbuster dividend payment, rewarding shareholders at a moment of growing concern that Luiz Inacio Lula da Silva’s return to power in Brazil will bring the bonanza to a halt.

 Most Read from Bloomberg